Example Applications: Fish Passage at Big Noise Creek

 Step 6: Generate flow duration curves for each month that fish are present

-and migrating in the creek.
 It is not considered necessary or practical to design culverts to pass fish

 at all times of year, particularly during brief periods at flood stage.
 Fish